ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

-# Run a Cloud-native Microservices Application on Bluemix using IBM Container Services as Kubernetes Cluster
+# Run a Cloud Native Microservices Application on Bluemix using IBM Container Services as Kubernetes Cluster

 ## Table of Contents
 - **[Introduction](#architecture)**